AbouT

 Generally, as long as you can speak English and you are committed to improving your life, there’s an opportunity to work with me.
 In the best case scenarios, you have very specific goals or areas of your life that you want to improve.

-Go to the Contact page to schedule a free 30 minute Suitability Session where we can both see if we would work well together or not.
+Go to the Contact page to schedule a free session where we can both see if we would work well together or not.

 This fee reflects the 1-on-1 VIP-level attention that you receive during, between, and after each session.
 Each session is co-created meaning that you receive individualized guidance tailored to your specific needs, maximizing the impact of each session.